isographlabs/isograph/docs-website/docs/backlog.md

   - may require garbage collection
 - iso overload in files
 - cleanup types
-- watch mode
-- rethink iso syntax
-  - Consider combining isoFetch and iso, as in `` iso`entrypoint Query.home_page`  `` or the like
-- full support for GraphQL schema syntax
 - error handling
 - validate no unknown directives left over
 - exposeAs as param